 I can tell you from experience what you shouldn't do.
 Sadly, I have at times had all of these reactions:

-- I have signed audibly while moving their stuff out of my way.
+- I've signed audibly while moving their stuff out of my way.

-- I have asked how they can stand to live with so many piles, or told them that if I weren't around to pick up after them they'd just "live in squalor."
+- I've asked how they can stand to live with so many piles, or told them that if I weren't around to pick up after them they'd just "live in squalor."

 These reactions don't make me popular, and they don't make minimalism or decluttering a popular option either.